Most interesting landmarks of Mexico

 - Mayapan – Yucatán.
 Ancient center of lowland Maya culture, cultural and political capital of region in the 1220ies – 1440ies.
 Remnants of more than 4000 structures, most inside 9 km long defensive wall.
 Most impressive structure – El Castillo pyramid (Kukulcan temple).

 - Uxmal – Yucatán.
-Important center of ancient Maya culture with exceptionally well preserved structures.
+Once important center of ancient Maya culture with exceptionally well-preserved structures.
 Could be founded as early as in 500 AD and inhabited until the 1550s, flourishing in 700 – 1100 AD.
 Architecture of Uxmal is considered to be of very high quality visually and structurally and belongs to the best achievements of Puuc style.
 Impressive buildings are The Governor’s Palace with the longest façade in ancient Mesoamerica, the Adivino – surprising pyramid with ovate sides and Nunnery Quadrangle – governor’s residence with interesting façades.

 - Tahtzibichen Labyrinth – Yucatán.
 Natural cave labyrinth, Mayan site.
 Contains stone temples, small pyramids, sculptures, ceramics, human remains.
 Part of caves is inundated.

 - Possible Maya bridge at Yaxchilan – Chiapas and Peten, Guatemala.
 Structures at the banks of Usumacinta River and in the middle of it hint at existence of the longest bridge of the ancient world.
-Bridge was approximately 200 m long and had two pylons in the river.
+The bridge was approximately 200 m long and had two pylons in the river.

 Other archaeological monuments